Outdoor Recreation in Ithaca

 - Most boat launches are open across the region.

-- Rim Trails at Buttermilk, Robert Treman and Taughannock are open; Taughannock Gorge Trail is open.
-Please take not of signage indicating one way hiking.
+- Rim Trails at Buttermilk, Robert Treman, and Taughannock are open; Taughannock Gorge Trail is open.
+Please take note of signage indicating one-way hiking.

 - Cornell University Lab of Ornithology Live Cam